jpalardy/jpalardy.github.io/_posts/2022-03-16-stop-typing-into-repls.markdown

 I understand that vim isn't for everybody.
 The other good news is that vim-slime isn't complicated ... most of the work happens when "shelling out".
-I don't see why you favorite text editor couldn't support this type of workflow.
+I don't see why your favorite text editor couldn't support this type of workflow.

 If you find compelling non-vim alternatives, email me and I'll include them on this page for others to find.